 Stick to one purpose

 As stated above, landing pages work well when you have a single purpose to fulfil.
 This is what sets them apart from web pages.
-Therefore, don’t be tempted to use a single landing page for more than one purpose.
+Therefore, experts from conversion rate optimisation agency Conversionrate.store recommend not to be tempted to use a single landing page for more than one purpose.
 If you have more than one goal to fulfil, design a different page for each goal.
 Sticking to one purpose makes it easy for the target to make a decision.
 When there are too many decisions to make, your target may be confused and could end up leaving the page without taking any action.
 Additionally, when you are focused on so many things, you could come across as someone who is pushy or more interested in making sales rather than solving the needs of the target.

 Choose the right template

 Nowadays, creating a landing page is easy thanks to premade templates.
 All you have to do is find the right one and add content based on the goal of your campaign.
 Landing page templates come in different designs.
 Some are made specifically for signups and others for sales.
 If you need a free landing page, look for template providers who don’t charge anything.
 This article “Creating a Powerful Free Landing Page in Under an Hour” from Wix perfectly details everything you need and also points you in the direction of some free templates.